YARROW ESSENTIAL OIL

 Observations and Anecdotal Information

 Yarrow essential oil is gentle and beautiful.
 Its deep blue color is indicative of azulene content, which is a powerful natural anti-inflammatory.

-It is a blood cleanser that helps the liver filter toxins and lowers blood pressure.
+It is a blood cleanser that helps filter toxins from the liver, and lowers blood pressure.
 It helps cleanse the liver from heavy metals, petrochemical miasm, and radiation damage.